 This breed – regardless of specific coat color – is a top pick for service dog and therapy dog work and is one of the most popular family dogs in existence.

-Golden retrievers don’t make good guard dogs for precisely this reason – they are simply too friendly to readily figure out who is a friend and who is not!
+They don’t make good guard dogs for precisely this reason.
+They are simply too friendly to readily figure out who is a friend and who is not!